wclr/ts-node-dev/README.md

 **Caveats and points of notice:**

-- Especially for large code bases always consider running with `--transpileOnly` flag which is normal for dev workflow and will speed up things greatly.
+- Especially for large code bases always consider running with `--transpile-only` flag which is normal for dev workflow and will speed up things greatly.
 Note, that `ts-node-dev` will not put watch handlers on TS files that contain only types/interfaces (used only for type checking) - this is current limitation by design.

 - `--ignore-watch` will NOT affect files ignored by TS compilation.
 Use `--ignore` option (or `TS_NODE_IGNORE` env variable) to pass **RegExp strings** for filtering files that should not be compiled, by default `/node_modules/` are ignored.